Adithyan8833/vsdRiscvSoc/Task2/instruction_decoding (1).md

 | slliw a5,a5,0x3   | 0011011  | a5 (x15)     | a5 (x15)    | —   | 001    | 0000000  | 000000000011 01111 001 01111 0011011                         | Shift left logical immediate by 3                |
 | srliw a5,a5,0x2   | 0011011  | a5 (x15)     | a5 (x15)    | —   | 101    | 0000000  | 000000000010 01111 101 01111 0011011                         | Shift right logical immediate by 2               |

-**Notes:**
-This sequence covers stack allocation, constant loading, AND operation, left shift, and right shift.

 ---